mihirdoshi5199/zabbix_googlechat/README.md

-Integration google chats with zabbix
+Integration of google chat with zabbix

 Create a workspace, go to space settings --> apps & integration --> add webhooks --> add name & save (URL would be created automatically)